 Alcohol detox needs to be viewed as a necessary step in achieving freedom from alcohol addiction.
 It is the gatekeeper to recovery, so it must be endured before one can proceed into addiction treatment.
 Detox is the most unpleasant part of recovery, where the body attempts to adjust to the sudden absence of alcohol, something that results in unpleasant physical withdrawal symptoms that begin within 6-12 hours.
-Again, alcohol detox should only be attempted under the care and supervision of a trained medical detox team.
+Again, alcohol detox should only be attempted under the care and supervision by a detox team.

 In most cases, withdrawal symptoms will be unpleasant, but not life threatening.
 However, for someone with a long history of excessive alcohol consumption or other risk factors, serious complications can arise.
 Withdrawal symptoms generally fall into one of two categories based on the severity of the alcohol addiction or dependency.